Condon Committee: Assessments

 The Report earned a mixed reception from scientists and academic journals, while receiving "almost universal praise from the news media".
 Many newspapers, magazines and journals which published approving reviews or editorials related to the Condon Report.
 Some compared any continued belief in UFOs with the belief that the earth is flat.
 Others predicted that interest in UFOs would wane and in a few generations be only dimly remembered.
 Science, the official publication of the American Association for the Advancement of Science, said "The Colorado Study is unquestionably the most thorough and sophisticated investigation of the nebulous UFO phenomenon ever conducted."

 The March 8, 1969 issue of Nature offered a generally positive review for the Condon Report, but wondered why so much effort had been expended on such a subject: "The Colorado project is a monumental achievement, but one of perhaps misapplied ingenuity.
 It would doubtless be inapt to compare it with earlier centuries' attempts to calculate how many angels could balance on the point of a pin; it is more like taking a sledgehammer to crack a nut, except that the nuts will be quite immune to its impact."
 On January 8, 1969, the New York Times headlined its coverage: "U.F.O.
 Finding: No Visits From Afar."
-The article said that based on the Report, the ETH could finally be dismissed and all UFO reports had prosaic explanations.
-It noted that the Report had its critics, but characterized them as "U.F.O. enthusiasts."Clark says that the author of the Times assessment, Walter Sullivan, had a conflict of interest.
-He was the author of the introduction to the Report's paperback edition.
+The article said the project's final report on U.F.O.s "has uncovered no evidence that they are intelligently guided spacecraft from beyond the earth."